-Tests for PPID such as measuring endogenous ACTH concentration, the dexamethasone suppression test, domperidone response test,or thyroid releasing hormone response test are normal in horses with EMS.
+Tests for PPID such as measuring endogenous ACTH concentration or thyroid releasing hormone response test are normal in horses with EMS.
 Positive results indicate that the horse is concurrently affected by EMS and PPID, which can occur in older horses.
 Detection of PPID is important, because it is thought that PPID exacerbates insulin resistance in horses previously affected by EMS.

-Treatment for EMS involves dietary management and, if diet and exercise is not sufficient to treat the condition, medical therapy.
+Treatment for equine metabolic syndrome involves dietary management and, if diet and exercise is not sufficient to treat the condition, medical therapy.
 Correction of the diet may be all that is needed to return the horse to normal body weight.
 Dietary carbohydrate restriction is essential to decrease glycemic and insulinemic response; total calorie intake is restricted to reduce body weight.
-Pasture access should be eliminated or severely restricted.
+The nutrient composition of a pasture can change hour to hour, and many horses with severe EMS can not graze at all without experiencing laminitis flare-ups.
+For this reason, pasture access should be eliminated or severely restricted until body weight is in the desired range .
 Use of a grazing muzzle may aid in decreasing pasture ingestion.

 Horses should initially be fed 1.5% of their ideal body weight in forage per day.
 This amount can be lowered to 1.25% and then to 1% of ideal body weight after 30 days, if necessary.
 Sudden feed restriction should be avoided, because it may lead to hyperlipemia and further exacerbate insulin resistance.
 Increasing the amount and level of exercise will increase the rate of weight loss.
-The amount of exercise necessary to provide maximal benefits has not been established, but five sessions per week that include at least 30 min of trotting and lunging is a realistic goal.
+Five exercise sessions per week that include at least 30 minutes of cantering will increase insulin sensitivity.
 In horses with laminitis, walking as pain allows may be of some benefit.

 Weight reduction should be documented by scale weight or weight tapes.
 In addition, neck thickness and diameter can be monitored over time.
 If increased exercise and dietary modification is not sufficient to decrease body weight, medical therapy may be of benefit.

-Metformin is poorly absorbed in equids but may decrease postprandial glucose and insulin levels..
-It may lead to improvement in hyperinsulinemic horses at a dosage of 30 mg/kg, PO, tid or bid.
-It should be given 30 min before a meal if possible.
+Metformin is poorly absorbed in equids but may decrease postprandial glucose and insulin levels.
+It may lead to improvement in hyperinsulinemic horses at a dosage of 30 mg/kg, PO, 2 to 3 times a day.
+It should be given 30 minutes before a meal if possible.
 However, the longterm efficacy and safety of metformin has not been established in horses.
 If it is used, blood glucose should be carefully monitored.
 Use of metformin should be discontinued if hypoglycemia is documented.

-Prevention of EMS should focus on maintaining normal weight in horses, particularly in high-risk breeds.
+Prevention of equine metabolic syndrome should focus on maintaining normal weight in horses, particularly in high-risk breeds.
 Because these horses may be more efficient users of ingested calories than others, it is imperative to feed appropriately to maintain an ideal condition score and not to use arbitrary feeding guidelines.
-Particular care should be exercised when turning horses on pasture during times of high-soluble carbohydrate content, eg, spring and autumn.
+Particular care should be exercised when turning horses on pasture during times of high-soluble carbohydrate content (eg, spring and autumn).